shyim/qodana-php/README.md

 ## Configuration

 The default configuration does not check much.
-It is recommanded to create a custom inspection profile to do much as possible.
+It is recommanded to create a custom inspection profile to do much more as possible.
 See example folder for a base files